How to Setup Jenkins Build Agents on Kubernetes Pods

 Here is what you should know about the POD template.

-1. By default, a JNLP container image is used by the plugin to connect to the Jenkins server.
+1. By default, the plugin uses a JNLP container image to connect to the Jenkins server.
 You can override with a custom JNLP image provided you give the name jnlp in the container template.

 2. You can have multiple container templates in a single pod template.
 Then, each container can be used in different pipeline stages.